caedencode/chatgpt-lag-fixer/README.md

 4. The extension works automatically! 🎉

 ### Accessing Settings
-- Click the extension icon in your Chrome toolbar
+- Click the extension icon in your Chrome/Firefox toolbar
 - See stats like nodes rendered, memory saved and more
 - Enable debug mode to see what's happening behind the scenes